CloudVPS/openpanel-buildbot-config/readme.txt

 * Details on all the buildsteps that are taken when doing a build.

-But it won't

 Design Overview
 ---------------

-In essence, buildbot works as a master/slave setup.
+In essence, buildbot works in a master/slave setup.

 Like so:

 image:design.png[Buildbot basics]

-The master tells the slaves what to buildsteps to step through and they pass the results (files, successes or failures) back to the master.
+The master tells the slaves what buildsteps to step through.
+They pass the results (files, successes or failures) back to the master.

-Buildbot -like most of the continuous integration platforms available- makes the assumption that there are not a lot of different code repositories per project.
+Buildbot -like most of the continuous integration platforms available- makes the assumption that there are only a few different code repositories per project.
+OpenPanel, however, has more than 70.

-The fact that BuildBot is written in Python and therefor extensible makes up for this flaw, however.
+The fact that BuildBot is written in Python and therefor extensible makes it possible to manage this ammount.

 However, the current design makes a 'factory' for every combination of the
 following: